AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

 }
 ```

-When "Custom Size" option is selected in the embed size combo box the dialog box displays two extra input fields to the right to allow the user to enter a custom embed size.
+When the "Custom Size" option is selected in the embed size combo box, the dialog box displays two extra input fields to the right to allow the user to enter a custom embed size.
 Those fields are wrapped in a container that is controlled with the following CSS class selector:

 ```
 .s7smartcropvideoviewer .s7embeddialog .s7dialogcustomsizepanel